 Funding for the AIM program and state-based perinatal quality collaboratives.
-We believe that promoting the widespread adoption of AIM maternal safety bundles at the state level would help improve maternal health by providing standardized approaches for hospitals offering delivery services.
+We believe that promoting the widespread adoption of the Alliance for Innovation on Maternal Health (AIM) maternal safety bundles at the state level would help improve maternal health by providing standardized approaches for hospitals offering delivery services.
 And, the perinatal quality collaboratives assist states and territories to improve outcomes for pregnant and postpartum women and their infants.
 A recent study examined the impact of a quality-improvement collaborative on racial disparities in severe maternal morbidity due to hemorrhage and found that it was able to reduce rates of this severe maternal morbidity in all races and reduce the gap between African American and white women.9